 A Postdoctoral Fellow Award Recipient is where an individual is awarded a competitive fellowship from an external granting agency, which may or may not be paid through UBC, or receives financial support from a sponsoring agency.
 Award Recipients do not have an employment relationship with UBC.
 They independently work under the mentorship of a supervising faculty member at UBC.

 The amount of a fellowship will vary depending on the award and funding source.

 Postdoctoral Fellows who receive fellowship earnings administered by UBC will receive a paycheque on the 15th and the last day of every month.
 Upon hire and arrival, a Direct Deposit Form must be completed.
 To view or print pay stubs, utilize the Self-Service payroll module using the Campus Wide Login.
 Paychecks will be directly deposited twice a month, on the 15th (or the nearest working day before the 15th) and the last working day of the month.

 Postdoctoral Fellows who receive financial support from other sources not administered by UBC will have an appointment with UBC but will not receive paycheques from UBC.

 While at UBC, any earnings received are considered Canadian income, unless otherwise indicated by Canada Revenue Agency (CRA) in writing prior to arrival.

 UBC Payroll no longer automatically withholds income tax from fellowship earnings.
 However, should a Postdoctoral Fellow wish to have taxes deducted they may request that tax be withheld by submitting a TD1 form (and a TD1BC form, if applicable) to UBC Payroll.
-After the end of the tax year in February a T4A slip will be issued by Payroll, which will be used to file your taxes.
+After the end of the tax year in February a T4A slip will be issued by Payroll which will be used to file your taxes.
 Please ensure that your forwarding address is up to date in the event you leave UBC prior to this time.
 Contact a financial advisor or the Canada Revenue Agency for tax and financial information.